 Another use more interesting for companies than people is having proxy servers cache (save) copies of frequently accessed websites.
 Additionally, if five users visit the same web page (esp. when using an internal network), the server can ping it once and then dole out the information to the five users, lessening the network load.

 Now that you know the why of using a proxy server, it’s time to learn about the why not.

 What are the risks of using a proxy server?

-Free proxies are shady: if you only want to use a proxy to access more websites, you’ll surely be tempted by free proxies.
-However, you should resist that temptation – free proxies have to make their money somehow.
-That method might be collecting and selling your metadata – or outright stealing your data.
+- Free proxies are shady: if you only want to use a proxy to access more websites, you’ll surely be tempted by free proxies.
+However, you should resist that temptation – free proxies (just like free VPNs) have to make their money somehow.
+That method might be collecting and selling your metadata – or outright stealing your data;

-There’s a distinct lack of security: most proxies don’t encrypt your traffic, so using them does nothing to defend you against people eavesdropping on your internet habits.
-At the same time, proxies are usually not secured against leaking your IP – which, among other things, allows websites to discover where you’re connecting from.
+- There’s a distinct lack of security: most proxies don’t encrypt your traffic, so using them does nothing to defend you from people (like your internet service provider) eavesdropping on your internet activities.
+At the same time, proxies are usually not secured against leaking your IP address – which, among other things, allows websites to discover where you’re connecting from;